 Last Revised:

-Date Adopted:

-Last Revised:

 3.7—LICENSED PERSONNEL SICK LEAVE

 An employee shall be entitled to sick leave only for reasons of personal illness, bereavement, scheduled medical appointments, or illness in his or her immediate family.

 Predictable Absence:

 In the case of any use of regular sick leave or extended sick leave which may be predictable (e.g., elective surgery and pregnancy) and which will probably last five (5) consecutive days or longer, the certified employee shall notify the building administrator and the Director of Human Resources in writing at least thirty (30) days prior to the expected commencement of such leave and an anticipated date of return.
 In the case of sick leave use for appointments, employee shall notify the building administrator and the LRSD Sub System as soon as the appointment is made.